 Your typical prenatal supplement contains good stuff like folic acid, vitamin D, calcium, and iron, and it can be beneficial to take one even if you aren’t actively trying to conceive (TTC).
 It’s also possible (though not certain) that if you take a women’s daily supplement not specifically formulated for prenatal health, adequate amounts of this good stuff are already included.

-Doing this daily up to a year before conception has been shown to reduce early miscarriage rates and prevent neural tube (brain and spine) defects in babies.
+Taking a prenatal daily up to a year before conception has been shown to reduce preterm births and prevent neural tube (brain and spine) defects in babies.

 Though there’s variability between brands, most prenatals have the same all-star lineup of active ingredients.
 Let’s briefly get acquainted with each.